KVRR: History

-KVRR studio in Fargo, North Dakota.

 The station first signed on the air on February 14, 1983, under the callsign KVNJ-TV, which was inspired by an FM station that launched in 1947.
 It was the first independent station in the Dakotas, as well as the first new standalone full-power commercial station to sign on in the Fargo–Grand Forks market in 29 years.
 WDAZ-TV (channel 8) in Grand Forks had signed on in 1967, but is co-owned with Fargo's WDAY-TV (channel 6).

 The station changed its call letters to KVRR in 1985; that year, KBRR signed on from Thief River Falls as a satellite station serving Grand Forks.
 Satellite station KNRR signed on from Pembina in 1986, with intentions to target Winnipeg and southern Manitoba.
 Shortly afterward, on October 6, 1986, the three-station network became a charter affiliate of the upstart Fox network.
 However, like most early Fox affiliates, the stations still programmed themselves as independents, since Fox carried only one program at the time (The Late Show Starring Joan Rivers).
-KJRR in Jamestown joined KVRR's regional network in 1988.
+KJRR in Jamestown joined KVRR's regional network in October 1988.
 KJRR served as the network's affiliate for the eastern portion of the Bismarck television market (excluding the city of Bismarck itself) until November 1999, when KNDX signed on as Fox's first affiliate in central North Dakota.

 In December 1988, KVRR partnered with three other independent stations serving Minnesota—KTMA (now CW affiliate WUCW) in Minneapolis–Saint Paul, KXLI (now Ion Television owned-and-operated station KPXM) in St. Cloud and KXLT-TV (now a Fox affiliate) in Rochester—to create a new regional television network called the Minnesota Independent Network (MIN).
 Despite good intentions, the network never got off the ground.

 The stations also carried programming from the United Paramount Network (UPN) on a tape delay from the network's debut on January 16, 1995, until its programming was dropped in 1998, due to the presence of Minneapolis UPN affiliate KMSP-TV on cable providers in most of KVRR's viewing area (when KMSP became a Fox owned-and-operated station in September 2002, KCPM in Grand Forks signed on as a full-time UPN station in 2003).